Are Guns Coming to Community College Campuses?

 Rhode Island Changes Statewide Ban on Armed Guards

-Community colleges and four-year schools in Rhode Island had no choice but to leave security guards unarmed under state law – the only law of its kind in the United States.
+Community colleges and four-year schools in Rhode Island had no choice but to leave security guards unarmed under state law – the only law in the United States.
 Recently, that law was overturned by the State Board of Education, allowing police officers on college campuses to carry firearms for the first time.
-Individual schools will now be allowed to determine whether they want their campus police to be armed, according to a report at the Providence Journal.
+Individual schools will now be allowed to determine whether they want their campus police to be armed, according to a report in the Providence Journal.

 Carroll Community College to Arm Campus Guards

-The Carroll County Times reports that Carroll Community College in Maryland will also be arming their campus police force in the near future.
+The Carroll County Times reports that Carroll Community College in Maryland will also be arming its campus police force shortly.
 According to the report, the Carroll Community College Board of Trustees voted to approve arming Special Police Officers on the college campus.
-The vote came after discussions between school officials, the sheriff’s office and the Maryland State Police.
+The vote came after discussions between school officials, the sheriff’s office, and the Maryland State Police.

-“It is our belief that having armed Special Police Officers will better protect the college community and our officers during critical situations on campus,” Alan Schuman, Executive Vice President of Administration, was reported saying at the Carroll County Times.
+“We believe that having armed Special Police Officers will better protect the college community and our officers during critical situations on campus,” Alan Schuman, Executive Vice President of Administration, said in the Carroll County Times.

-Currently, the school boasts six full-time campus police officers that will now be able to carry firearms at all times while working on campus.
-Most of these employees are retired police officers, with multiple years of experience in law enforcement.
+The school boasts six full-time campus police officers who can carry firearms while working on campus.
+Most of these employees are retired police officers with multiple years of experience in law enforcement.
 They have also received training with the local sheriff’s office.

-In the past, these officers would be armed for a short period of time, during incidents where an imminent threat was perceived.
-Under the new program, officers will be allowed to carry firearms full-time while working on campus.
-The new program should be instituted within a matter of months, and will require ongoing training of the officers through the sheriff’s office.
+In the past, these officers would be armed for a short period of time during incidents where an imminent threat was perceived.
+Under the new program, officers can carry firearms full-time while working on campus.
+The new program should be instituted within months and will require ongoing training of the officers through the sheriff’s office.

 Campus security officers will have jurisdiction over burglaries and other minor crimes involving property.
-They will also be responsible for handling disorderly conduct complaints and alcohol violations.
-Violent crimes and drug violations will continue to be handled by the sheriff’s office.
+They will also handle complaints of disorderly conduct and alcohol violations.
+The sheriff's office will continue to handle violent crimes and drug violations.

-As concerns continue over school safety, more community colleges are taking a closer look at how to keep their students safe on campus.
-Many schools are now turning to armed security guards as an effective way to handle active, dangerous situations that have been consistently on the rise in recent years.
+As concerns continue over school safety, more community colleges are looking closer at how to keep their students safe on campus.
+Many schools are now turning to armed security guards as an effective way to handle active, dangerous situations that have been consistently rising in recent years.

 Additional Resources [+]